cewald/nuxt-boilerplate-layer/README.md

 * `useStoryblokApiStore`: Pinia store for an initialized `StoryblokClient`
 * `useRichTextResolver`: Tooling to resolve structured-data Storyblok strings into HTML
+* `useSbBridge`: Load Storyblok bridge as composable for Storyblok editor

 #### Utils